bxparks/bigquery-schema-generator/README.md

 ## System Requirements

-This project was initially developed on Ubuntu 17.04 using Python 3.5.3.
+This project was initially developed on Ubuntu 17.04 using Python 3.5.3, but it now requires Python 3.6 or higher, I think mostly due to the use of f-strings.

 I have tested it on:

+* Ubuntu 18.04, Python 3.7.7
 * Ubuntu 18.04, Python 3.6.7
 * Ubuntu 17.10, Python 3.6.3
-* Ubuntu 17.04, Python 3.5.3
-* Ubuntu 16.04, Python 3.5.2
 * MacOS 10.14.2, [Python 3.6.4](https://www.python.org/downloads/release/python-364/)
 * MacOS 10.13.2, [Python 3.6.4](https://www.python.org/downloads/release/python-364/)

+The GitHub Actions continuous integration pipeline validates on Python 3.6, 3.7 and 3.8.

 ## Changelog